A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Results

 \subsubsection{The evolution of ICM profiles}

 In Fig.~\ref{Fig:ICMRadialProfs} we show radial profiles of a number of thermodynamic quantities of the ICM at $z=0, 1$ and $2$.
-In all panels, purple/pink lines show results from FABLE, with shaded regions corresponding to the 10-90th percentile range.
-In the bottom part of each panel (except the centre right panel, which we explain below), we also show the ratio of profiles at $z=0$ to those at $z=1$ and $2$, compared to the expected self-similar evolution \citep{Kaiser1986} where appropriate \citep[using $E(z) = \sqrt{\Omega_\mathrm{M}(1+z)^3 + \Omega_\Lambda}$ and assuming Planck cosmology,][]{PlanckParameters}.
+In all panels, purple/pink solid lines show median results from \textsc{fable}, with shaded regions corresponding to the 10-90th percentile range.
+In the bottom part of each panel (except the centre right panel, which we explain below), we also show the ratio of the median profiles at $z=0$ to the median profiles at $z=1$ and $2$, compared to the expected self-similar evolution \citep{Kaiser1986} where appropriate \citep[using $E(z) = \sqrt{\Omega_\mathrm{M}(1+z)^3 + \Omega_\Lambda}$ and assuming Planck cosmology,][]{PlanckParameters}.